Beamanator/Just-To-Learn/react/README.md

      - recommended version
    - () => this.<function-name>(data)
      - THIS MAY NOT WORK ALWAYS (maybe only when scaled to large apps)
-5) Adding pesudo-selectors / media queries to css
-   - Can be done in standard `.css` file, but what if we want it scoped to a component (in-line styles)?
-   - Need to install 3rd party package called [Radium](https://www.npmjs.com/package/radium)
-     - Import Radium at the top - `import Radium from 'radium';`
-     - Change export - `export default Radium(Component);`
-     - If using `@media` queries or key-frames (?), need to wrap highest level component in `<StyleRoot>` component (import from radium)